alicegu2009/shell-operator/BINDING_CONVERSION.md

 ```
   --conversion-webhook-service-name="shell-operator-conversion-svc"
                                  A name of a service for clientConfig in CRD.
-Can be set with $CONVERSION_WEBHOOK_SERVICE_NAME.
+Can be set with
-  --conversion-webhook-server-cert="/conversion-certs/cert.crt"
+                                 $CONVERSION_WEBHOOK_SERVICE_NAME.
+  --conversion-webhook-server-cert="/conversion-certs/tls.crt"
                                  A path to a server certificate for clientConfig in CRD.
-Can be set with $CONVERSION_WEBHOOK_SERVER_CERT.
+Can be set with
-  --conversion-webhook-server-key="/conversion-certs/cert.key"
+                                 $CONVERSION_WEBHOOK_SERVER_CERT.
+  --conversion-webhook-server-key="/conversion-certs/tls.key"
                                  A path to a server private key for clientConfig in CRD.
-Can be set with $CONVERSION_WEBHOOK_SERVER_KEY.
+Can be set with
+                                 $CONVERSION_WEBHOOK_SERVER_KEY.
   --conversion-webhook-ca="/conversion-certs/ca.crt"
                                  A path to a ca certificate for clientConfig in CRD.
-Can be set with $CONVERSION_WEBHOOK_CA.
+Can be set with
+                                 $CONVERSION_WEBHOOK_CA.
+  --conversion-webhook-client-ca=CONVERSION-WEBHOOK-CLIENT-CA ...
+                                 A path to a server certificate for CRD.spec.conversion.webhook.
+Can be set
+                                 with $CONVERSION_WEBHOOK_CLIENT_CA.
 ```